AliTahir-101/SlotNotifier/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL-3.0).
+This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](https://github.com/AliTahir-101/slot-notifier-cypress/blob/main/LICENSE) file for details.

 ## Disclaimer